SnakeSocks/snakesocks-windows/README.md

 I build the project under Visual Studio 2017, so you need vs with C#&WPF support.

-Before building nogui-edition, open `gui-visual-studio/SnakeSocksClientGUI.sln`, then build it in VS, then everything is OK.
+After building skcli.exe, build `gui-visual-studio/SnakeSocksClientGUI.sln` in VS, then everything is OK.
 Enjoy!

 ## GUI usage